 Both FUT and FUE offer natural-looking results.
 However, FUT helps you get more grafts than FUE, allowing you to have a thicker beard style.
 This is because FUT allows harvesting more hair strands in a strip of the scalp.

-How much does a beard transplant cost?
+How much does a beard transplant cost in Dubai?

 The average starting cost of a beard transplant is 13,500 AED.
 The final price of this treatment depends on the number of grafts transplanted.